To Common Index

 MEDICINAL USES

-ACTIVE INGREDIENTS: essential oil., bitter principles, tannin, resin, fatty oil, hesperidin.
+ACTIVE INGREDIENTS : essential oil, bitter principles, tannin, resin, fatty oil, hesperidin.

-EFFECT: digestant, expectorant, gastric, sedative,, diuretic.
+EFFECT : digestant, expectorant, gastric, sedative, diuretic.

-PARTS: rhizome Cut, shred and dry
+PARTS : rhizome.
+Cut, shred and dry

-APPLICATION: flatulence, indigestion, lack of appetite, bronchial catarrh decoction
+APPLICATION : flatulence, indigestion, lack of appetite, bronchial catarrh decoction

-1-2 tspn per cup boil, simmer, stand 10 min 2-4 :times day.
+1-2 tspn per cup boil, simmer, stand 10 min 2-4 : times day.
 Contained in proprietary

-H brands, homeopathy, herbal liquors
+brands, homeopathy, herbal liquors.

 HISTORICAL MEDICINAL USES

-Gerard : “Rootes, leaves stamped dissolve and cure all pestilentiall carbuncles and. botches & such .
+Gerard : "Rootes, leaves stamped dissolve and cure all pestilentiall carbuncles and botches & such."

 Stimulant, antispasmodic, carminative.
 Used in asthma, dyspepsia, menstrual complaints.

-'Online Guide To Umbelliferae Of British Isles' By J.M.Burton Copyright 2002
+'Online Guide To Umbelliferae Of The British Isles' Compiled By J.M.Burton 2002